 Many important human features are not seen in the australopithecines.
 One particular trait is the ability to talk, which relies heavily on the hyoid bone, which anchors the muscles of our tongue.
 In chimpanzees, the hyoid bone has a bulge, not seen in humans, which attaches to air sacs in the larynx.
 These sacs allow chimpanzees to inhale extra oxygen and may help them vocalize in ways that humans cannot.
 The only known Australopithecus hyoid bone comes from a juvenile skeleton found in Ethiopia.
 This bone shows an extension for laryngeal air sacs, indicating that this species vocalized similarly to chimpanzees.

-Many creationists tend to disagree with the characterization of the australopithecines as bipedal.
+Many creationists disagree with the characterization of the australopithecines as bipedal.
 In their attempt to uphold the uniqueness of humans, they overlook the possibility that God created bipedal apes unrelated to humans.
 Their view of the australopithecines stems broadly from the works of Solly Zuckerman and Charles Oxnard.
 Zuckerman and Oxnard were British anatomists who researched primate morphology and behavior.
 They were by no means creationists, but they did not believe that the australopithecines were directly ancestral to humans.
 Their studies of the australopithecines tended to overemphasize features associated with tree climbing, and downplay the importance of features related to habitual bipedalism.
 Although they conceded that the australopithecines may have walked upright occasionally, they saw them primarily as tree climbers and knuckle walkers.

 The bones seems to point to the opposite conclusion; the australopithecines were habitual bipeds who sometimes climbed trees.
 One feature which supports this view is the presence of lumbar lordosis, a curvature of the lower spine.
 Modern humans have a lumbar curve which acts like a spring to cushion our steps.
 This feature is developmental; it forms in babies as they learn to walk upright.
 Scientific studies of monkeys show that they too will develop a lumbar curve if they are trained to walk on their hind limbs.
 Measurements of australopithecine bones show that they had lumbar lordosis well within the range of modern humans.
 This indicates that australopithecines were habitually walking on their hind limbs.